 - Physical health: The egg donor is examined for physical health and medical history before donation.
 The donor must have no history of genetic disease or chromosomal abnormalities.
 In addition, addiction and sexually transmitted diseases such as AIDS and syphilis can remove a person from the donation list.

-- Mental health: The egg donor is examined in terms of psychiatric illness, family history, education, personality disorder, and mental stability.
+- Mental health: The egg donor is examined in terms of psychiatric illness, family history, education, personality disorders, and mental stability.

-- Coordination of physical characteristics: Usually a person is considered for egg donation that is similar to the recipient couple in terms of appearance characteristics such as eye color, skin color, and hair color, and body structure.
+- Coordination of physical characteristics: Usually, a person is considered for egg donation who is similar to the recipient couple in terms of appearance characteristics such as eye color, skin color, and hair color, and body structure.

 What are the requirements for an egg recipient?